-After breakfast, pick up at your hotel at 7:00 am approximately.
+After breakfast, pick up at your hotel at 7:00 am approximate.
 Departure by coach heading south crossing the regions of Lazio and Campania.
 Arrival in Naples and short panoramic tour climbing up to Vomero hill to enjoy beautiful views over the Gulf of Naples with the Vesuvius, Capri, Ischia and Procida and the city below; time to take some nice pictures.
 Descending towards the port of Mergellina, you will leave the city and travel south toward Mount Vesuvius, to reach the town of Ercolano where we will stop for lunch.

-The lunch (included) break will be served in a first class hotel in Ercolano, set in monumental grounds with one of the best examples of what ecletic gardens were during the 1700s.
-After lunch you will reach Pompeii to enter into the world-famous site with “Skip the Line” tickets.
+The lunch (included) break will be served in a first class hotel in Ercolano, set in monumental grounds with one of the best examples of what eclectic gardens were during the 1700s.
+After lunch, you will reach Pompeii to enter into the world-famous site with “Skip the Line” tickets.
 Visit the haunting ruins of Pompeii, traveling back in time to the tragic days in 79 AD when the silent Mount Vesuvius suddenly erupted, covering the prosperous Roman city in deadly volcanic ashes and poisonous gases, leaving this prosperous city crystallized until our days.
 You'll learn how people lived at that time, visiting houses and “bars” of the time, admiring frescoes and mosaics to imagine how rich and prosperous the city was before the dreadful day.
-After the visit, you will drive along the Sorrentine Coast, arriving in Sorrento for your dinner (included) (dress code: jacket for men) and an overnight in your new hotel.
+After the visit, you will drive along the Sorrentine Coast, arriving in Sorrento for your dinner (included) (dress code: a jacket for men) and an overnight in your new hotel.

 Day 11: Sorrento - Capri - Sorrento